okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 * `externalId`: The unique identifier from the HR source and is assumed to be immutable (never updated for a specific user).
 This value is used as a key to determine if a new user needs to be created or if an existing user needs to be updated.

-* `profile`:  Contains the set of attributes from the HR source to synchronize with the Okta user profile.
-User profiles are mapped according to the attribute mappings you specified in your Custom Identity Source configuration.
+* `profile`:  The set of attributes from the HR source to synchronize with the Okta user profile.
+User profiles are mapped according to the attribute mappings that you specified in your Custom Identity Source configuration.
 See Declaration of a Custom Identity Source Schema in  [Using anything as a source](https://okta.github.io/doc_reviews/en-us/Content/Topics/users-groups-profiles/usgp-anything-as-a-source.htm).

 > **Note:** Only user profile data can be loaded to an Import Session object with the `"entityType": "USERS"` property.
 Group data load isn’t currently supported.